metosin/clj-helidon/README.md

-# Nima Ring adapter
+# clj-helidon - Ring adapter for Helidon.io

 ** This library is experimental and for testing and educational use only **

-A library that adapts [Helidon Níma](https://helidon.io/nima) for the [Clojure Ring](https://github.com/ring-clojure/ring) library.
+A library that adapts [Helidon 4](https://helidon.io/) for the [Clojure Ring](https://github.com/ring-clojure/ring).

-The main argument for Níma is that it's based on new (available from JDK 19 onwards) _virtual threads_.
+The main argument for Helidon is that it's based on new (available from JDK 19 onwards) _virtual threads_.
 The virtual thread in Java is a lightweight thread that does not consume a platform thread.
 This enables async programming with the same API as traditional blocking APIs.
 This means that applications using virtual threads can freely use the existing blocking I/O operations and still be fully async.

 For `ring`, this means that you can forego the use of [async handlers](https://github.com/ring-clojure/ring/wiki/Concepts#handlers) and still get all the benefits of async.

-Helidon Nima is a very efficient and fast WebServer, for more information about the performance of Nima see https://medium.com/helidon/helidon-n%C3%ADma-helidon-on-virtual-threads-130bb2ea2088#f3b5
+Helidon is a very efficient and fast WebServer, for more information about the performance see https://medium.com/helidon/helidon-n%C3%ADma-helidon-on-virtual-threads-130bb2ea2088#f3b5

-More information about virtual threads can be found in the links below:

-...todo...

 ## Status